whu8-stat660/course-questions-wiki/week-02/README.md

 [Course Textbook Chapter 2, Problem 3]
 - Question (mphan12-stat660): When is a variable considered numeric?
 - Answer (mphan12-stat660): Numeric value contain only numeric values (the numerals 0 through 9, +, -, ., and E for scientific notation).
-Else the variable is considered character.
-You can also tell if the values in the column are left aligned.
+Else the variable is character.
+You can also tell if the variable is numeric when the values in the column are left aligned.

 [Course Textbook Chapter 2, Problem 5]
 - Question (mphan12-stat660): What does the option VALIDVARNAME=ANY do?
 - Answer (mphan12-stat660): The VALIDVARNAME specifies the rules for valid SAS variable names that can be created and processed during a SAS session.
-Setting it to ANY, will allow SAS to overwrite the system default settings on variable names.
+Setting it to ANY will allow SAS to overwrite the system default settings.

 [Course Textbook Chapter 2, Problem 8]
 - Question (mphan12-stat660): What is the default length for the numeric variable?
 - Answer (mphan12-stat660): Numeric variable default length is 8 bytes.
+But you can have a number with 16 or 17 in length.

 [Course Textbook Chapter 3, Problem 5]
 - Question (mphan12-stat660): How do you identify permanent dataset?
-- Answer (mphan12-stat660):  If you see two-level name joined by a period, and the first word is not locwork or work, then the permanent dataset name is the second latter name, i.e. library.dataset.
+- Answer (mphan12-stat660):  If you see two-level name joined by a period, and the first word is not locwork or work, then the permanent dataset name is the second latter word of the two-level, i.e. mylib.mydata where mydata is the permanent dataset.